potiuk/cancel-previous-runs/README.md

 events triggered in the local repository, as well as triggered from the forks, so you do not need to set up any extra actions to cancel internal Pushes/Pull Requests.

+You can also choose to skip certain types of events (for example `push` and `schedule` if you want your jobs to run to full completion for this kind of events.

 ```yaml
 name: Cancelling
 on: